ogdans3/varsel/README.md

 list = list.concat(alphabet.split(""));
 varsel.queue({queue: list, timeout: .5});
 ```
 Shows the alphabet, one notification at a time.
 When one is dismissed then the next will appear, each element in the list can be configured as a normal varsel object.
 Or you can simple give a list of strings, a single string or a list of strings and/or objects.

+You can also give the queue function a different timeout than the normal default setting, this will give every notification in the queue that timeout, it will be overwritten if a timeout is given in the varsel object.

 ###Configuration
+Configuration of a varsel object (the object given to the varsel function, not the actual parameters given.
+Please view the Usage section above)
 | Argument         | Default value    | Description   |
 |------------------|------------------|---------------|
 | `title`          | `""`             | No special styles contra the text element, but will always be the first line in the notification  |